 Waiting to file an enforcement lawsuit does not mean that you would be acting passively.
 It does not mean that you are letting your ex-spouse get away with something.
 It doesn’t mean that you are being “weak” when your child needs you to be “strong.”
 Rather, it means that you are letting the situation develop to see if any other means of achieving your goal can be sought.

 Speaking of which, if you find yourself in the shoes of a person whose ex-spouse has failed to pay child support, you need to be able to determine what your goals are for your enforcement case.
-In the event that you have to file an enforcement lawsuit, it is not out of the question that you could ask for a wide range of punishments for that ex-spouse.
+If you have to file an enforcement lawsuit, it is not out of the question that you could ask for a wide range of punishments for that ex-spouse.
 That range of punishments includes jail time, potentially.

-As you can tell, an enforcement lawsuit is not just some run of the mill family law case.
-The stakes are quite high and you have the ability to achieve a number of results- both good and bad.
+As you can tell, an enforcement lawsuit is not just some run-of-the-mill family law case.
+The stakes are quite high and you have the ability to achieve several results- both good and bad.
 So that is what brings us to today’s topic- when should you move forward with a family lawsuit and when should you pull back the reigns and bide your time for a better opportunity?